revagomes/training/README.md

 * **sitesurvey.routing.yml**
   * A new file, the routing YAML file defines the routes (think Drupal 7 menu paths) used by your module.
 We'll look at routes later, in branch _1-routing_.
 * **sitesurvey.views.inc**
   * A file containing specific hook implementations.
-Since Views is now in core, we will provide Views support for our module data.
+Since Views is now in core, we will provide Views support for our module data in the _5-views_ branch.

 ### Subdirectories